 - Your child's activity level

-- Other health conditions your child may have
+- Other health conditions your child has

 Your child's doctor might order blood tests if he or she finds that your child is obese.
 These tests might include: